 This technique frames what you want to say in a positive light, making it sound less like a criticism, and more like an exciting new idea.

 Remember, this isn’t a fight, and it’s not a criticism.
 Remain calm, keep your voice low and talk things through.
-You guys are prepared to share your bodies, so sharing what’s on your mind shouldn’t be a big deal.
+You’re prepared to share your body, so sharing what’s on your mind shouldn’t be a big deal.

 It’s generally best to be open and communicative about things in a relationship.
 However, there are a few ways that you can help make the communication less confrontational and more fun.